 Laurie Penny writes exceptionally well on issues of social justice, feminism, and politics in her non-fiction.
-Her first fiction book, Everything Belongs to the Future (2016), shows similar expertise; it’s a sharp and insightful novella of science fiction that deftly wields the tools of genre to comment on the present.
+Her first fiction release, Everything Belongs to the Future (2016), shows similar expertise; it’s a sharp, insightful novella of science fiction that deftly wields the tools of genre to comment on the present.

 Everything Belongs to the Future is a riveting read that channels the modern political zeitgeist into a gripping dystopian metaphor.
 It’s a dark vision, but written from a refreshing and insightful perspective.
 Highly recommended, and I hope we’ll see more fiction from this distinctive voice.